 Solution: When entering sensitive information, such as passwords, credit card information, etc., be sure to mask the input fields and prevent this data from being cached.

-SSL Pinning
+SSL pinning

-Problem: By default, when establishing an HTTPS SSL connection, the client verifies the server certificate.
-But the client does not check whether this certificate is precisely the certificate used by your server.
+Issue: By default, when establishing an HTTPS SSL connection, the client verifies the server certificate.
+However, the client does not check whether this certificate is precisely the certificate used by your server.
 The client's mapping of SSL certificates in the device's trusted certificate store to those used on the remote server opens a potential security hole.
-Most iOS applications use the TLS (Transport Layer Security) protocol to communicate with the server.
-Applications usually do not specify which certificates to trust and rely on the iOS certificate.
-However, the certificate store on the device can be easily compromised: the user can install a dangerous certificate and thus allow man-in-the-middle attacks when an attacker replaces the certificate and gains access to traffic.
-Attackers can use MitM attacks to steal login credentials or personal information to sabotage communications or corrupt data.

 Solution: If HTTP traffic is not encrypted, anyone on your network can see it.
 So how can you check if it is allowed?
 This can be checked in the info.plist file: